JamesHearts/MIPS32_Multicycle_VHDL/README.md

 # MIPS 32-bit

-Version 1.0 //I will be implementing a new version soon.
+Version 1.0, I will be implementing a new version soon.
 ------------------------------------------------------------------------------------------------------------------------

 Introduction